Learning in Mean Field Games: A Survey: Iterative methods

 For the sake of completeness and future reference, we provide here the Bellman equations satisfied by $\bfQ^{*,\bsmu}$ and $\bfQ^{\bspi,\bsmu}$, which can be derived by dynamic programming:

 and

-\citet{perrin2020fictitious,perrin2021generalizationmfg} used backward induction to compute the optimal value function for finite-horizon MFG (embedded in fictitious play iterations, see Section~\ref{sec:iterative-convergence-variants}), which served as a baseline to assess the performance of RL-based methods (see next section). \citet{pmlr-cui21-approximately} solved finite-horizon MFG using fixed point iterations combined with RL methods and entropy regularization (we come back to this point in Section~\ref{sec:iterative-convergence-variants} below). \cite{mishra2020model} also solved MFGs based on a best-response computation, but by computing a best response backward in time in the spirit of dynamic programming, which requires solving for all possible distributions since the equilibrium mean field sequence is not known a priori.
-The aforementioned two-timescale approach originally studied in the stationary setting has been extended by~\citet{angiulifouquelauriere2021reinforcementhandbook} to solve finite-horizon MFGs.
+\citet{perrin2020fictitious,perrin2022generalization} used backward induction to compute the optimal value function for finite-horizon MFG (embedded in Fictitious Play iterations, see Section~\ref{sec:iterative-convergence-variants}), which served as a baseline to assess the performance of RL-based methods (see next section). \citet{cui2021approximately} solved finite-horizon MFG using fixed point iterations combined with RL methods and entropy regularization (we come back to this point in Section~\ref{sec:iterative-convergence-variants} below). \cite{mishra2020model} also solved MFGs based on a best-response computation, but by computing a best response backward in time in the spirit of dynamic programming, which requires solving for all possible distributions since the equilibrium mean field sequence is not known a priori.
+The aforementioned two-timescale approach originally studied in the stationary setting has been extended by~\citet{angiulifouquelauriere2021reinforcementhandbook} to solve finite-horizon MFGs. \citet{muller2022learningpsro} proposed an adaptation to MFGs of the \defi{Policy Space Response Oracles approach}, see~\citep{lanctot2017unified}.
+This method iteratively computes a best-response to a distribution generated by optimally mixing already-computed best response policies from previous iterations.
+This method is shown to converge to mean field Nash, correlated and coarse-correlated equilibria in all finite MFGs.

-\begin{remark} In the stationary regime, we can view iterations as time steps.
-Taking a large number of iterations amounts to looking at the long time behavior.
+\begin{remark}[Time steps vs iterations] As alreay mentioned, several works focusing on the stationary use a single time step in each iteration, hence identifying time steps of the game and iterations of the learning algorithm.
+See~\eqref{eq:algo-update-onetimestep}.
 However, in the finite-horizon MFG setting, the index of iterations does not coincide with the index of time in the game.
 At each iteration $\ell$, the policy and the distributions are updated for all time steps, $n=0,\dots,N_T$. \end{remark}